 Account of the life.
 A short account of the life of the person who has died is permitted but subject to fairly strict rules.
 If it is done, it should be short, typed out, checked by the priest beforehand and be objective.
-Attempts at humour or oratory are out of place in a church; they is much more suitable in an informal setting after the funeral.
+Attempts at humour or oratory are out of place in a church; they are much more suitable in an informal setting after the funeral.

 The Sacrament of anointing has two main purposes, to prepare someone spiritually for death, or to help them recover if that is the will of God.
-I have known from personal experience people very close to death, who have recovered after the anointing.
+I have known from personal experience people very close to death who have recovered after the anointing.